Codependent Relationship: Recognizing Codependency Behavior

 Codependent people feel a sense of devotion and loyalty to the person with addictive tendencies, but as their focus on the other person intensifies, their own well-being may decline.
 As a result, they may seek out other ways to feel better and restore positive feelings of self-esteem.

 Those who have codependent tendencies may misuse alcohol or drugs to help them cope with their partner, which subjects them to their own addictions.
 Others may develop other coping activities like gambling, engaging in promiscuous sex, or becoming workaholics.
 Wives may cover up their husband’s bad behavior, mothers make excuses for a child’s criminal activity, and parents may try to prevent their children from receiving discipline for the consequences of their actions caused by substance use.
-These are all examples of unhealthy ways that codependent people may respond to the dependent person that needs them.
+These are all examples of unhealthy ways that codependent people may respond to the dependent person who needs them.

-Codependent people that continually try to “rescue” their loved ones aid them in continuing the destructive behavior.
+Codependent people who continually try to “rescue” their loved ones aid them in continuing the destructive behavior.
 This often leads to the affected person relying on them even more, thus perpetuating an unhealthy cycle of dependence.
 Codependent people often feel some sense of reward and satisfaction because the behavior makes them feel “needed.”
 Over time, however, the dysfunction of the relationship can lead to resentment, low self-esteem, and other unpleasant feelings.

 What are the signs of a codependent person?